ierollins-rocket/Investment-Documents/README.md

 Trust is earned and not freely given.

-It's with this spirit, we've created this GitHub repo to make our investment documents publicly accessible under [open source license] and to ensure they evolve with the needs of our entrepreneurs and investors.
+It's in this spirit, we've created this GitHub repo to make our investment documents publicly accessible under [open source license] and to ensure they evolve with the needs of our entrepreneurs and investors.

 In this repo you'll find: